CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

     ![](./media/initvar-e4t1.png)

-1. Next, Run **Verify the Azure CLI and the connected Azure subscription**.
+1. Next, run **Verify the Azure CLI and the connected Azure subscription**.
 This cell checks that the Azure CLI is properly installed and signed in to your Azure subscription.
 It retrieves details like the current user, tenant ID, and subscription ID to confirm the correct environment before proceeding with resource creation.

    ![](./media/ver-e4t1.png)

 1. Run **Create deployment using 🦾 Bicep**.
-Here, the Bicep template automatically deploys all required resources including APIM, Azure OpenAI models, and Managed Redis Cache into the resource group.
+Here, the Bicep template automatically deploys all required resources, including APIM, Azure OpenAI models, and Managed Redis Cache into the resource group.
 The parameters are dynamically generated and written to a JSON file before executing the deployment command.

     ![](./media/deploy-e4t1.png)